Raymond BarfieldAssociate Professor of Pediatrics and Christian Philosophy

 While he continues to publish research papers in oncology and palliative care, much of his current writing focuses on the impact of literature on philosophical thought, and the ways that literature and narrative open up philosophically engaging dimensions of human experience, not least the experiences of illness and suffering.
 He has over ninety publications in medicine, philosophy, and poetry.
-His books include The Ancient Quarrel Between Poetry and Philosophy (Cambridge University Press), a book-length collection of poetry called Life in the Blind Spot, and a novel that comes out in the spring of 2015 called The Book of Colors.
+His books include The Ancient Quarrel Between Poetry and Philosophy (Cambridge University Press), a book-length collection of poetry called Life in the Blind Spot, and a novel called The Book of Colors.

 Ph.D., Emory University